Jaid/for-each-project/readme.md

 # for-each-project

-Personal tool that iterates through all my projects to make bulk changes.
+Personal tool that iterates through all my projects to make bulk changes.a